dchapkine/fineacl/README.md

 ```

-We can enforce this relationship, using sync method, to add new roles, while keeping existing ones:
+We can enforce this relationship, using sync method, to add new permissions, while keeping existing ones:

 ```
 rel.sync((err, success) => {